 Despite his business preoccupations, Mr. Taylor is said to have maintained his links with the academic community.
 He is a trustee of Bucknell University.
-He also is a member of the Council on For-
+He also is a member of the Council on Foreign Relations, and some say he would like eventually to get into government.